Homelander: Television series

-The Boys (2019–present)
+The Boys (2019–2026)

 Antony Starr plays Homelander in the TV series.

 In the television adaptation, Antony Starr plays Homelander as an adult, with Rowan Smyth playing him as a child in the first season, and Isaac Weeks playing him as a child in the fourth season.
 As interpreted within the television series, he is considered by some reviewers to be analogous to DC's Superman.
-Grown from the DNA samples taken from Soldier Boy's semen by Jonah Vogelbaum and having been reared in a laboratory environment to become Homelander, John displays many sociopathic tendencies and is openly contemptuous of those he considers lesser beings.
+As leader of the Seven, Homelander is viewed by the general public as an affable, sincere and acclaimed superhero and a modern icon of America; however, having been poorly raised in a laboratory environment by Vought scientist Jonah Vogelbaum, he is in fact a sociopathic narcissist who is openly contemptuous of both humans and Supes that he considers "lesser" beings.
+He is also highly self-righteous, nihilistic, hedonistic, delusional, possessive, paranoid, vindictive, insecure, insensitive, racist, hypocritical, reckless with his powers, and incapable of accepting the possibility of any flaw in his person or decision-making.

-He is also highly self-righteous, delusional, possessive, paranoid, vindictive, insecure, insensitive, hypocritical, reckless with his powers, and incapable of accepting the possibility of any flaw in his person or decision-making.
-Unlike in the comic series, Homelander rapes Butcher's wife after she has been assigned as his assistant.
-However, he left her alive and, though he was unaware of it until the end of the season, pregnant with his son, Ryan.
-His discovery of the lies surrounding Ryan's existence influences his decision to maim the scientist responsible for his upbringing, Jonah Vogelbaum, and murder Madelyn Stillwell.
-However, his emotional incompetence and sociopathic traits initially alienate him from his son, and the loss of Stillwell's moderating influence on his behavior unbalances him further.
-He enters a sexual relationship with Stormfront, despite a difficult beginning, and conspires with her to remove his son from Becca's care and turn the public against "supervillains", creating public outcry for the creation of more superheroes.
-Stormfront is critically injured by Homelander's son Ryan and Maeve blackmails Homelander into letting the boy go and leaving her alone.
+In 2011, eight years before the events of season one, Homelander rapes Billy Butcher's wife Becca after she is assigned as his assistant; however, he lets her live and, unbeknownst to him, she gives birth to a son named Ryan.
+His discovery of the lies surrounding Ryan's existence influences his decision to maim Vogelbaum and murder his pseudo-mother figure and Vought CEO Madelyn Stillwell.
+However, his emotional ineptitude and sociopathic traits initially alienate him from his son, and the loss of Stillwell's moderating influence on his behavior unbalances him further.
+He enters a sexual relationship with Stormfront despite a difficult beginning, and conspires with her to remove his son from Becca's care and turn the public against "supervillains", hoping to create public outcry for an increase of superheroes and for their induction into the United States Armed Forces.
+However, during Butcher's rescue attempt of Ryan and Becca, Stormfront is critically maimed by Ryan after attacking Becca.
+Before Homelander can hurt the boy in retaliation, Maeve blackmails Homelander into letting him go and leaving her alone.